Choosing a password

 There are a lot of perfectly good Macs out there that have been rendered obsolete by Apple, since the latest versions of OS X will not install on them.
 While security is not as big a concern for OS X users as it is with Windows, it's still not a good idea to browse the web using an OS that's no longer receiving security updates.

 Running an open source OS such as one of the many BSD or Linux distributions can breathe new life into your older Mac.

-Installing FreeBSD or Linux on an Intel Mac can be a little tricky.
+Installing FreeBSD or Linux on an older Intel Mac can be a little tricky.
 Apple makes major changes to the EFI BIOS and tools like Bootcamp, rendering many of the instructions you might find on the web obsolete.

 I've had mixed results getting Boot Camp to recognize a FreeBSD partition.
 It works on my 2007 MacBook Pro, but not on my 2007 iMac.